 Fit To garden will be conducted once a week from Feb to May.
 Participants are asked to commit to the duration of the program to get the full benefit from participating in this garden program.
 You'll be able to set personal goals and track your progress.

-Beth Fisher, OTR/L is an occupational therapist who created the Fit to Garden program and is launching its pilot run in Newmarket, NH in the spring of 2020.
+Beth Daisy, OTR/L is an occupational therapist who created the Fit to Garden program and is launched its pilot run in Newmarket, NH in the spring of 2020.
 She is a graduate of Cornell University (BA, Biological Sciences) and the University of New Hampshire (MS, Occupational Therapy and Graduate Certificate in Assistive Technology).
-Beth is also a Certified Aging in Place Specialist through the American Occupational Therapy Association (AOTA) and National Association of Home Builders (NAHB) and has a specialization in Home Modifications (through AOTA).
-She currently works for Future in Sight doing vision rehabilitation and for Northeast Rehabilitation Hospital in addition to running four community based groups for UNH.
+Beth is also a Certified Aging in Place Specialist through the American Occupational Therapy Association (AOTA) and National Association of Home Builders (NAHB) and has a specializations in Home Modifications and Low Vision (through AOTA).
+She currently works for Future in Sight doing vision rehabilitation.

 Beth comes to occupational therapy from a helicopter background, having been one of the Marine Corps’ first female pilots.
 She flew the UH-1N "Huey" helicopter and earned the prestigious Weapons and Tactics Instructor designation that established her as a subject matter expert of her craft.
 Interested in the science of safety, Beth also pursued formal training and certification in aviation safety management and risk analysis at the Navy’s Postgraduate School.
 While on active duty she completed four overseas deployments including Operation Iraqi Freedom.
 She then transitioned to the Reserves where she continued to serve her community and challenge herself by flying medical and rescue helicopters for Air Methods Corporation in some of the country’s most challenging terrain and weather—the mountains and deserts of Arizona, Utah, Idaho, and Wyoming.
 Curiosity over the fate of the ill and injured she transported led Beth to leverage her biology background and pursue a career in occupational therapy.